 All baptized Christians, no matter age or denomination, are welcome to receive communion at Saint Stephen's.
 We as Episcopalians invite all baptized people to receive Communion.
 We extend this invitation not because we take the Eucharist lightly, but because we take our baptism so seriously.
 Come join us.

-View the service live on the Saint Stephen's YouTube Channel.
-The recorded service is viewable about 15 minutes after the live service ends.
+View the Sunday service live on the Saint Stephen's YouTube Channel.

 Visit our YouTube Channel.
 Click here to go to our YouTube Channel.